Nick D. explains how Awesome Games Done Quick has brought the video game industry to another level.

 Somewhat related to the last point is the overall longevity that AGDQ gives to individual games.
 As part of the disposable culture outlined above, video games have a tendency of always moving forward.
 Older games are brushed aside and forgotten in order to grab the newest.
 This trend has been somewhat abated recently with retro gaming becoming more accessible outside of illegal emulation due to rereleases through Steam, Nintendo’s Virtual Console, or the PlayStation Network.
 Nevertheless, the trend is still to wait for the newest Mario instead of playing the older ones for most.

 The clever thing about AGDQ is how it breathes life into these old games.
 You see, there’s only so many times a person can solve a puzzle before the puzzle becomes boring.
 So, too, many people get bored of the same game when played over and over again.
+Just like how you would likely get bored of the same old challenges on Minecraft and would want to host your own Minecraft world to explore the various customizations and newer options that an exclusive world provides, every video game has a certain threshold after which the players don’t find anything exciting about it.
 What AGDQ does is show gamers a completely new way of approaching old games that can get even masters of the game excited again.
 There are always new glitches and optimum paths to be found, and a healthy speed running community can make and old game shine like nothing else.

 But that’s all for the nostalgic.
 That’s not the core of this point.
 AGDQ doesn’t just bring the old back, but they provide a stage upon which new gamers can watch and grow excited for these older games.
 It would be easy for many series to fall to the wayside, but with the kind of attention that AGDQ provides, many classic games are not just getting played by younger generations, but they’re actively thriving.
 Absolute classics such as Super Metroid, and the original Mega Man series on the NES have seen a massive surge in popularity, with many of the speed runners being much younger than they’d have to be to feel any kind of nostalgia for the game.